osagarra/ODME_lite/1. Network analysis/README.md

 ## Acknowledgements

-We would like to thank Pol Colomer and Sergio Oller for their very useful comments and suggestions.
+I would like to thank Pol Colomer and Sergio Oller for their very useful comments and suggestions.

 ## License

-Copyright 2014 Oleguer Sagarra.
+(C) Copyright 2014 Oleguer Sagarra.
 All rights reserved.
 Code under License GPLv3.

+This module is a part of the ODME package, and thus it is distributed under its same license (see main README).

 ## Roadmap